Our energy choices have direct impacts on our health, our environment, and our economy.

 What's at Stake

-Power generation is a leading cause of air pollution and the single largest source of U.S. global warming emissions.
+Power generation is a leading cause of air pollution and a major source of US global warming emissions.
 Coal is the worst offender, a dirty energy source that produces less than half our electricity but nearly 80 percent of all power plant carbon emissions.

-The energy choices we make during this pivotal moment will have huge consequences for our health, our climate, and our economy for decades to come.
+The energy choices we make during this pivotal moment will carry huge consequences for our health, our climate, and our economy for decades to come.

 Right now we are moving toward a natural gas-dominated electricity system, but an over-reliance on natural gas has significant risks and is not a long-term solution to our energy needs.
 Like coal, it is a fossil fuel that generates substantial global warming emissions, and has other health, environmental, and economic risks.